JPMurara/wordle/README.md

 _Wordle_ is a game created by Welsh software engineer **Josh Wardle** released on October 2021.
 It was bought by the **New York Times Company** in 2022.

+Try my Wordle Game [here](https://jpmurara.github.io/wordle/)
+_Hint: if you get stuck, check the console for the answer_

 ## Rules

 - Player has six attempts to guess a five-letter word correctly